 If the F-2 dependent wants to apply for a Maine driver’s license, the F-1 student must accompany them.
 Both the F-1 student and F-2 dependent must bring all the required documents, including a signed I-20, a valid passport and visa, proof of residence, and an SSN card or a Letter of Social Security Number Ineligibility (which can be requested from the Social Security Administration).

 The lawful immigration status of all F-2 dependents is connected to the legal status of the primary F-1 visa holder.
 If an F-1 visa holder is granted a program extension, all F-2 dependents are granted the extension automatically.
 When the F-1 student is authorized for post-completion OPT, the F-2 dependent’s status is also extended through the authorized period of OPT.
 If the F-1 student/scholar falls out of status, the F-2 dependents are also.

 If your spouse or child is already inside the U.S. in another nonimmigrant status, there are two ways to change one’s status to F-2:

 There are two ways to change status to F-1 once F-2 dependents are admitted to an educational program.

 Once the F-1 student has completed their studies and has left the U.S., the F-2 dependents must also leave.

 Dependent children over age 21 are not eligible for F-2 status and will need to change to another status such as F-1 (for full-time students) if they wish to stay in the U.S.

 Report any changes to ISS: if your dependent departs the U.S. permanently or changes their immigration status, you must report their departure/change of status.
-Please email firstname.lastname@example.org so that we can remove them as a dependent from your record.
+Please email email@example.com so we can remove them as a dependent from your record.